ashyibo23/Mathematics/README.md

 CS Mathematics

-This repository contains the lecture notes pdf version of mathamatics for computer science delivered by ICL department of computing.
+This repository contains the lecture notes pdf version of mathamatics for computer science delivered by Marc Deisenroth (current Professor at UCL) department of computing ICL.
 The part on Linear Algebra will cover linear equation systems (and their solution), linear mappings and their matrix representations, vector spaces, eigenvalues, affine mappings, and applications, e.g., projections and rotations.
 There are many courses in the department that require an understanding of mathematical concepts.
 These courses range from optimization, operations research and